The IMPRS curriculum for PhD students consists of five parts.

 A 4-day annual meeting will be held once a year at a location outside Erlangen.
 Lectures will be given by invited speakers, postdocs and advisors, and all second and third year IMPRS students will be required to give a talk about their research.

-Besides, IMPRS PhD students have the chance to attend German classes.
+Besides the additional curriculum, IMPRS PhD students have the chance to attend German classes.
 Soft skill seminars will be organised according to the topics selected by the students.
 Visiting a partner university abroad is encouraged.
 In addition, IMPRS PhD students receive funding for some of their travel expenses to national and international conferences with the approval by their advisors.